goodloop/autoware_auto_mirror/src/prediction/tracking_test_framework/design/tracking_test_framework-design.md

 # Purpose / Use cases

-We need a data generation and testing framework for testing the object tracking module in Autoware.
+We need a data generation and testing framework for testing the object tracking module in AutowareAuto.
-Auto.
 The framework should enable the user to create test cases with easily definable specifications.

 ## Assumptions / Known limits
 1. For now we are assuming that tracking happens in 2D.
 So the objects being tracked are assumed